liliana-holguin/Disable_Enable_Ports/README.md

 One function pair per person/room, named after their initials (e.g. disable_dtarin / enable_dtarin for Delma Tarin).
 One button pair per person/room, placed with .place(x=..., y=...) at the map coordinates matching their desk.
 A few names are listed as comments only with no functions/buttons (Bobby Kimbro, Christian Fuksa — noted as "no ethernet").
-Known Issues
-Hardcoded interface name: every function uses the literal string 'interface x' — this is a placeholder that must be replaced with each person's actual switchport before the tool will function.
-Credentials in plaintext: switch credentials are stored directly in the script.
-Consider pulling them from environment variables, a .env file (with python-dotenv), or a secrets manager instead of committing them to source.
-Copy-paste bug: the "E" button for Jane Salcido is wired to the wrong handler — python e_jsalcido = tk.Button(root, text="E", command=enable_ndominguez)

-This calls enable_ndominguez instead of enable_jsalcido, meaning clicking Jane Salcido's Enable button actually re-enables Nelly Dominguez's port.
-Should be:

-python
-  e_jsalcido = tk.Button(root, text="E", command=enable_jsalcido)
-No error handling: if a switch is unreachable or credentials are wrong, ConnectHandler will raise an exception that isn't caught, likely crashing that button's callback silently in the GUI.
-No confirmation dialog: clicking "D" immediately shuts down a port with no "are you sure?" prompt — easy to fat-finger and disconnect the wrong person.
-Duplicated logic: every disable/enable function is nearly identical (same commands, different switch object).
-This could be collapsed into two generic functions parameterized by switch + interface name, which would also make fixing the two issues above much easier and less error-prone.
-Suggested Improvements
-Replace the ~50 near-duplicate functions with a single reusable pair: python def disable_port(switch, interface):
-      with ConnectHandler(**switch) as net_connect:
-          net_connect.enable()
-          net_connect.send_config_set([f'interface {interface}', 'shutdown'])

-  def enable_port(switch, interface):
-      with ConnectHandler(**switch) as net_connect:
-          net_connect.enable()
-          net_connect.send_config_set([f'interface {interface}', 'no shutdown'])

-Then drive both the button command= and interface data from a single list/dict of (name, switch, interface, x, y) tuples, generating buttons in a loop.